Bubble formation in active binary mixture model: Mean-field theory

 Since $\sum_{s, p} \rho_{\bm{k}, s, p} = 0$ holds for each $\bm{k}$, which is derived from $\sum_{s, p} \rho_{i, s, p} = 1$ for any $i$, the total number of independent variables in Eq.~\eqref{eq_mean_field_1site_linearized_ratemat} is $7$ for each $\bm{k}$.
 Thus, $R_{\bm{k}}^\mathrm{MF1}$ has one trivial zero eigenvalue for each $\bm{k}$.
 After excluding this zero eigenvalue, we define $r_{\bm{k}}^\mathrm{MF1}$ as the eigenvalue of $R_{\bm{k}}^\mathrm{MF1}$ with the largest real part.
 If $\mathrm{Re} \, r_{\bm{k}}^\mathrm{MF1} > 0$ for some $\bm{k}$, the homogeneous state is unstable against fluctuation with wavevector $\bm{k}$.
 On the other hand, if $\mathrm{Re} \, r_{\bm{k}}^\mathrm{MF1} < 0$ for any $\bm{k} \neq \bm{0}$, the homogeneous state is linearly stable.
 Note that $r_{\bm{0}}^\mathrm{MF1} = 0$ always holds due to the particle number conservation (i.e., $\sum_{i, p} \rho_{i, \mathrm{solute}, p} = \rho L^2$).

-In Fig.~\ref{fig_mean-field_spinodal}(b), we show the spinodal line (i.e., stability limit of the homogeneous state) in the $(\varepsilon_\mathrm{solute}, \varepsilon_\mathrm{solvent})$ plane at $\rho = 0.8$.
+In Fig.~\ref{fig_mean-field_spinodal}(a) with thin black solid and thin blue dashed lines, we show the spinodal line (i.e., stability limit of the homogeneous state) in the $(\varepsilon_\mathrm{solute}, \varepsilon_\mathrm{solvent})$ plane at $\rho = 0.8$.
 To obtain the spinodal line, at which $\max_{\bm{k}} \mathrm{Re} \, r_{\bm{k}}^\mathrm{MF1}$ shifts from zero to a positive value, we numerically maximized $\mathrm{Re} \, r_{\bm{k}}^\mathrm{MF1}$ with a Python package (scipy.optimize.differential\_evolution~\cite{Virtanen2020}) using the default parameters.
-We find two regions of the spinodal line: one toward macroscopic phase separation (i.e., instability with $\bm{k} \to \bm{0}$, shown with a black solid line), and the other toward microphase separation (i.e., instability with $\bm{k} \neq \bm{0}$, shown with a blue dashed line).
-These two regions merge at the Lifshitz point~\cite{Chaikin1995}, indicated by a blue dot.
-For comparison, we also show the constant-$\Delta \rho$ lines reproduced from Fig.~\ref{fig_phase_diagram}(b) with gray thin lines.
+We find two regions of the spinodal line: one toward macroscopic phase separation (i.e., instability with $\bm{k} \to \bm{0}$, shown with a thin black solid line), and the other toward microphase separation (i.e., instability with $\bm{k} \neq \bm{0}$, shown with a thin blue dashed line).
+These two regions merge at the Lifshitz point~\cite{Chaikin1995}, indicated by a small blue dot.
+For comparison, we also show the constant-$\Delta \rho$ lines reproduced from Fig.~\ref{fig_phase_diagram}(b) with thin gray lines.
 The results suggest that the tendency toward microphase separation induced by solvent activity is explained by linear instability, and the constant-$\Delta \rho$ lines (i.e., transition lines) are qualitatively captured by the spinodal line.
 Note that the spinodal lines do not follow the constant-$\Delta \rho$ lines on the upper side in the $(\varepsilon_\mathrm{solute}, \varepsilon_\mathrm{solvent})$ plane, where the transition can happen only through nucleation, which cannot be explained by linear stability analysis.

 To gain further insight into microphase separation caused by solvent activity, we focus on the functional dependence of $r_{\bm{k}}^\mathrm{MF1}$ on $\varepsilon_\mathrm{solute}$, $\varepsilon_\mathrm{solvent}$, and $\rho$.
 With the adiabatic approximation for fast variables~\cite{Speck2014, Speck2015} and an assumption that the diagonal modes (i.e., $k_x = \pm k_y$) are most unstable (see Appendix~\ref{app_linear_stability_analysis_for_single-site_mean-field_theory} for details), we obtain the analytical expression of $r_{\bm{k}}^\mathrm{MF1}$ for small wavenumber $|\bm{k}|$: